Catalase-peroxidase: Organisms

 Catalase-peroxidase has been described in bacteria, fungus and most recently in dinoflagellates.

 Mycobacterium tuberculosis CP (mtCP) enzyme is most largely researched catalase-peroxidase because of its role in the activation of the antibiotic Isoniazid (INH).
 This drug was developed to treat tuberculosis in humans by inhibiting cell wall synthesis in M. tuberculosis.
 INH is administered in its inactive form and can only be transformed into its active form by the oxidizing ability of a M. tuberculosis specific enzyme, mtCP.

 CPs have also been extensively described in the bacteria, Burkholderia pseudomallei, Escherichia coli along with being found in many others.

 The discovery of catalase-peroxidase in eukaryotic dinoflagellates (e.g., Symbiodinium sp.) is novel, as these enzymes were previously thought to be restricted to prokaryotes and fungi.
 It is hypothesized that this may have arisen from a horizontal gene transfer or endosymbiotic event, wherein a dinoflagellate incorporated a bacterium possessing the katG gene, which has since persisted functionally in certain species.

-Function in the cell

-The primary role of catalase-peroxidase is oxidative defense.
-It protects cells from toxic reactive oxygen species, such as hydroperoxides and hydroxyl radicals, by decomposing hydrogen peroxide before it can damage cell structures.

-Although catalase-peroxidases perform similar functions to classical catalases, they show no sequence homology to them.
-Instead, CPs resemble other class I peroxidases, such as cytochrome c peroxidase and ascorbate peroxidase.

-Further redox activity has been observed in several KatG enzymes: namely the ability to oxidize NADH (and in some reports NADPH) in the presence of peroxide or other oxidants.
-In the comparative study by Singh et al. (2008), seven different KatGs (from archaeal, bacterial and cyanobacterial sources) were examined: they found that the NADH-oxidase reaction (i.e., oxidation of NADH) varied widely in rate among enzymes, the fastest being the enzyme from B. pseudomallei.
-This NADH oxidation rate is markedly slower than the enzyme's catalase or peroxidase turnover, but may hint at a supplementary metabolic redox role or link to cellular NADH/NAD⁺ homeostasis under oxidative stress conditions This pathway is significant in the activation of the antibiotic INH in M. tuberculosis as its function relies heavily on its oxidation by CP.

-While the main functions of catalase-peroxidases remain H₂O₂ detoxification (through catalase- and peroxidase-type reactions), this additional NADH oxidation capability enriches our understanding of a once thought bifunctional enzyme.